Acne is a severe skin condition. It’s something that some people don’t completely understand, and not all remedies work for everyone.

 Glands in your skin produce a substance called sebum.
 In normal amounts, sebum helps to keep the skin safe from the environment.
 During adolescence, though, hormonal changes in your body stimulate the sebaceous glands and cause them to produce more sebum.
 The sebum mixes with contaminants such as dead skin cells, clogging your pores and causing acne.
 For most people, the hormonal changes are only temporary and resolve themselves as adolescence draws to a close.
 For others, though, acne persists into adulthood.
-Hormonal imbalances and overactive sebaceous glands are thought to be among the most common causes of adulthood acne.
+Hormonal imbalances and overactive sebaceous glands are thought to be among the most common causes of adult acne.

 Things That Make Acne Worse

 It’s easy for others to say that you shouldn’t worry about an occasional pimple, but encouraging words provide little comfort if you have a major breakout the night before an important interview or presentation.
 There’s truth, though, to the statement that you should try not to stress too much about acne as stress can often worsen breakouts.
 Oil on the skin can also cause acne, so it’s wise to use oil-free makeup and avoid over-moisturizing.
 If you work in a kitchen around hot oil, wash promptly when your shift ends – but don’t overdo it.
 Very dry skin can also worsen acne.
-It’s also thought that over consumption of simple carbohydrates such as sugar can also make acne worse.
+It’s also thought that overconsumption of simple carbohydrates such as sugar can also make acne worse.

-How Does CBD Oil for Acne Work?
+How Does CBD Oil For Acne Work?

 A 2014 study published in the Journal of Clinical Investigation found that CBD applied to the sebaceous glands reduces sebum production.
-Since overproduction of sebum is the major cause of acne, the study’s result suggests that CBD oil could be a potent acne fighter.
+Since the overproduction of sebum is the major cause of acne, the study’s result suggests that CBD oil could be a potent acne fighter.
 In addition, the cannabis plant has demonstrated anti-fungal and antibacterial properties.
 It could, therefore, be a powerful skin disinfectant that, unlike other popular acne remedies such as benzoyl peroxide, doesn’t dry or irritate the skin.

-Advantages of Using CBD For Acne
+Advantages Of Using CBD For Acne

 - It activates the body’s endocannabinoid system, which leads to an increase in anandamide – the neurotransmitter responsible for cell development.